outdoor

 outdoor girl; I was a little hesitant about the fit.
 I'm tall

-if I did.
+room if I did.
 The Tough Girl top was ever-so-slimming and I looked

 like I lost another ten pounds.
 It looked cute on me and, like